-We note that at a fixed parameter $\mu$, the function $F_\mu(\cdot)$ is smooth.
-Hence, the system \eqref{eq:kkt_ipm} can be solved iteratively using a regular Newton method.
-For a primal-dual iterate $w_k := (x_k, s_k, y_k, z_k, u_k, v_k)$, the next iterate is computed as $w_{k+1} = w_k + \alpha_k d_k$, where $d_k$ is a descent direction computed by solving the linear system
+At a fixed parameter $\mu$, the function $F_\mu(\cdot)$ is smooth.
+Hence, the system \eqref{eq:kkt_ipm} can be solved iteratively using a sandard Newton method.
+For a primal-dual iterate $w_k := (x_k, s_k, y_k, z_k, v_k)$, the next iterate is computed as $w_{k+1} = w_k + \alpha_k d_k$, where $d_k$ is a descent direction computed by solving the linear system

-The step $\alpha_k$ is computed using a line-search algorithm, in a way that ensures that the bounded variables remain positive at the next primal-dual iterate: $(x_{k+1}, s_{k+1}, u_{k+1}, v_{k+1}) > 0$.
-Once the iterates are sufficiently close to the central path, the IPM decreases the barrier parameter $\mu$ to find a solution closer to the original KKT conditions~\eqref{eq:kktconditions}.
+The step $\alpha_k$ is computed using a line-search algorithm to ensure that the bounded variables remain positive at the next primal-dual iterate: $(x_{k+1}, s_{k+1}, v_{k+1}) > 0$.
+Once the iterates are sufficiently close to the central path, the IPM decreases the barrier parameter $\mu$ to obtain a solution closer to the original KKT conditions~\eqref{eq:kktconditions}.

-In IPM, the bulk of the workload is the computation of the Newton step \eqref{eq:newton_step}, which involves assembling the Jacobian $\nabla_w F_\mu(w_k)$ and solving the linear system to compute the descent direction $d_k$.
-By writing out all the blocks, the system in~\eqref{eq:newton_step} expands as the $6 \times 6$ \emph{unreduced KKT system}:
+In the IPM, the bulk of the computational effort lies in the computation of the Newton step \eqref{eq:newton_step}, which involves assembling the Jacobian $\nabla_w F_\mu(w_k)$ of the KKT conditions and solving the resulting linear system to compute the descent direction $d_k$.
+By writing out all the blocks, the system in~\eqref{eq:newton_step} expands as the $5 \times 5$ \emph{unreduced KKT system} of the following form:

-where we have introduced the Hessian $W_k = \nabla^2_{x x} L(w_k)$ and the two Jacobians $G_k = \nabla g(x_k)$, $H_k = \nabla h(x_k)$.
-In addition, we define $X_k$, $S_k$, $U_k$ and $V_k$ the diagonal matrices built respectively from the vectors $x_k$, $s_k$, $u_k$ and $v_k$.
-Note that~\eqref{eq:kkt:unreduced} can be symmetrized by performing simple block row and column operations.
-In what follows, we will omit the index $k$ to alleviate the notations.
+where $W_k = \nabla^2_{x x} L(w_k)$ is the Hessian and $G_k = \nabla g(x_k)$, $H_k = \nabla h(x_k)$ are the Jacobians.
+In addition, we define $S_k$, $U_k$ and $V_k$ as the diagonal matrices built respectively from the vectors $s_k$, $u_k$ and $v_k$.
+Note that~\eqref{eq:kkt:unreduced} can be symmetrized using simple block row and column operations.
+Hereafter, we omit the iteration counter $k$ to simplify the notation.

-\paragraph{Augmented KKT system.} It is usual to remove in \eqref{eq:kkt:unreduced} the blocks associated to the bound multipliers $(u, v)$ and solve instead the regularized $4 \times 4$ symmetric system, called the \emph{augmented KKT system}:
+\paragraph{Augmented KKT system.} It is standard practice to eliminate in \eqref{eq:kkt:unreduced} the blocks associated with the bound multipliers $v$ and solve the regularized $4 \times 4$ symmetric system, known as the \emph{augmented KKT system}: